hortonworks/cloudbreak/docs/index.md

 `Instance type:` the Amazon instance type to be used - we suggest to use at least small or medium instances

-`Volume type:` option to choose SSD or regular HDD
+`Volume type:` option to choose are SSD, regular HDD (both EBS) or Ephemeral

 `Attached volumes per instance:` the number of disks to be attached